albertodev01/equations/README.md

 # Systems of equations

 Use one of the following classes to solve systems of linear equations.
-Only real coefficients are allowed (so `double` is ok but `Complex` isn't) and you must define `N` equations in `N` variables (so **square** matrices only are allowed).
+Only real coefficients are allowed (so `double` is ok, but `Complex` isn't) and you must define `N` equations in `N` variables (so **square** matrices only are allowed).
 This package supports the following algorithms:

 | Solver name           | Iterative method   |
 |:---------------------:|:------------------:|